QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Whether this example is better or worse than the previous version depends on how it is used

-High degrees of abstraction and generality, e.g. passing in a function ``f`` in this case, can make code either clearer or confusing, but Julia enables you to use these techniques **with no performance overhead**
+High degrees of abstraction and generality, e.g. passing in a function ``f`` in this case, can make code either clearer or confusing.
+The good news is that Julia enables you to use these techniques **with no performance overhead**

 For this particular case, the clearest and most general solution is probably the simplest